alanbog/3374-VCO/README.md

 A thermistor circuit is used to provede a temperature compensated reference voltage.
 Typically, this voltage is used as a reference for the DAC that outputs the voltage that controls the frequency of the oscillators.

 This was tested on a Chroma Polaris.
-It should work in all of the synthesizers listed above, but it hasn't been tested.
+It should work in all of the other synthesizers listed above, but it hasn't been tested.